otifsolutions/laravel-tracker/README.md

 ## Laravel-tracker

-This Package that tracks users activity and generates the complete log in database tables
+The Package will track users activity and generate the complete log in database tables

 ### Requirements
 `php >= 7.4`